Travel Report: Banteay Kdei Temple, Cambodia.

 The Citadel of Chambers.

-For reasons that continue to puzzle historians, Banteay Kdei was built with poor grade sandstone and, to put it kindly, shoddy workmanship.
+For reasons that continue to puzzle historians, Banteay Kdei was built with poor grade sandstone and, frankly, shoddy workmanship.
 As a result, its deterioration was swifter than that of its brothers and sisters.
-Perhaps, by this point, the king had discovered a few holes in his pockets, who knows.
+According to some experts, the king’s declining wealth may have been a factor.
+So, you know, he decided to cut a few corners.

 Banteay Kdei Temple.

 When we finally came across someone, it was this friendly shrine custodian.
-Happily, she didn’t hassle us much.
-Hence I was glad to drop a dollar and light an incense stick.
+Happily, there was no hassle here either.
+Hence I was glad to give a dollar and light an incense stick.
 For my troubles, she gifted me an orange and red bracelet.
-In Buddhism, the wearing of such bracelets shows compassion to others.
-Moreover, people believe they can bring good fortune and ward off evil spirits.
+In Buddhism, the wearing of such bracelets can bring good fortune and ward off evil spirits.

 The Inner Enclosure.

-What’s more, one can wander off deep into the surrounding forest amid tweeting birds, buzzing insects and occasional lulls of engulfing silence.
-The ruins extend out here too, with this fascinating graveyard of sombre, stone blocks.
+From the back end of the inner enclosure one can wander off deep into the surrounding forest amid tweeting birds, buzzing insects and occasional lulls of engulfing silence.

 Srah Srang Lake.